NEVER MISS A POST! FOLLOW ME ON:

 This second rise is very important.
 If the loaves under-proof they’ll be dense and chewy.
-If they over-proof, they’ll have large wholes (especially right under the crust) and they’ll fall apart easily.
+If they over-proof, they’ll have large holes (especially right under the crust) and they’ll fall apart easily.

 Bake the loaves at 400 degrees for about 20-25 minutes.
 Because every oven is different, watch the loaves after 18 minutes to ensure they’re not becoming too brown on top.